Kurocifer/Vacation-Tracking-System/README.md

 # Vacation-Tracking-System

-This project is a vacation tracking system built as a web app with:
+This project is the backend for vacation tracking system built in Spring Boot

- *   Spring Boot (Java) at the backend
- *   React JS at the fronend

 This is a work in progress, features will be added over time.